Tillandsia bulbosa: Secrets of the Bulbous Air Plant

 Varieties & Similar Plants

-There’s a vast number of different Air Plants, of which the Tillandsia genus make up the majority (check out Tillandsia ionantha for more).
+There’s a vast number of different air plants, of which the Tillandsia genus makes up the majority.

-Even Tillandsia bulbosa itself has a few notable cultivars named for where they’re from including; T. bulbosa ‘Guatamala’ and T. bulbosa ‘Belize’.
-‘Guatamala’ being the smaller of the two.
+Even Tillandsia bulbosa itself has a few notable cultivars named for where they’re from, including T. bulbosa ‘Guatamala’ and T. bulbosa ‘Belize.’
+With ‘Guatamala’ being the smaller of the two.

 Common Problems